APUtils/ObjectMapperAdditions/README.md

             // Using ObjectMapperAdditions's RealmTypeCastTransform
             strings <- map["strings"]

+            // // Custom transform support
+//            strings <- (map["strings"], StringTransform.shared)

-            // You could also use RealmTransform if you don't like type cast
+            // You could also use RealmTransform if you don't like type cast but you need to declare `optionalDouble` as a `var` then
 //            strings <- (map["strings"], RealmTransform())
         }
     }
 }
 ```

 Swift optionals cast to realm optionals this way: `Int?` -> `RealmProperty<Int>>`, `Double?` -> `RealmProperty<Double?>`, `Bool?` -> `RealmProperty<Bool?>`, etc.